Edible Flower Chart

 - Milder version of leaf.

-- Fresh or dried herb and blossoms enhance the flavor of Mediterranean dishes.
+- Fresh or dried herbs and blossoms enhance the flavor of Mediterranean dishes.

 - The dried flowers, Mexican saffron, are used as a food colorant in place of the more aromatic and expensive Spanish saffron.